freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-091.md

 ## Description
 <section id='description'>

+The menu looks good, but other than the coffee beans background image, it is mainly just text.

-Add one last image under the `Desserts` heading using the url `https://tinyurl.com/cafe-pie-fcc`.
-Give the image an `alt` value of `pie icon`.
+Under the `Coffees` heading, add an image using the url `https://tinyurl.com/cafe-coffee-fcc`.
+Give the image an `alt` value of `coffee icon`.

 </section>